anthelix/udacity_capstone/README.md

 ### **Folder structure**

 <details>
-  <summary>Click here to see the result of the command TREE of he main folder</summary>
+  <summary>Click here to see the result of the command TREE of the main folder</summary>
 <pre>
 tree -CAL 2
 .